SEC Increases Exclusion of Proposals - 2023-2025

 New data confirms: shareholder engagement creates long-term value

-There’s no denying it—shareholder activism is expensive.
-Legal fees, data analysis, proxy solicitation, engagement staff—it adds up fast.
+Legal fees, data analysis, proxy solicitation, engagement staff—it makes some forms of shareholder activism costly to the investors who undertake it I am everyone happy Friday good to see everyone thank you for being flexible with the time.
 But a groundbreaking study by Gantchev (2013) used a sequential decision-making model to ask the real question: Is it worth it?

 The answer: Yes—especially when targeted at governance reform or capital misallocation.